pingcap/tidb/.github/pull_request_template.md

 Release note

- - Write release note if need cherry-pick or new feature.
+ - Write release note for bug-fix or new feature.